Pauline Auzou

-Pauline Auzou (24 March 1775 - 15 May 1835) was a French painter and art instructor, who exhibited at the Paris Salon.
+Pauline Auzou (24 March 1775 - 15 May 1835) was a French painter, who exhibited at the Paris Salon between 1793 and 1817.

 Personal life

 Jeanne-Marie-Catherine Desmarquets (sometime written Desmarquest) was born in Paris on 24 March 1775.
 She assumed the surname La Chapelle when she was adopted by a cousin.
-In December 1793 she married the stationer Charles-Marie Auzou.
+In December 1793, she married the stationer Charles-Marie Auzou.
 Starting in 1794, they had at least two sons, two daughters and a child who did not survive infancy.

 Jacques-Augustin-Catherine Pajou bought one house of theirs in Fontenay-aux-Roses in 1820.

-She died in Paris on 15 May 1835.
+She died in Paris on 15 May 1835, aged 60.

 Career

-In the late 18th century women were generally prevented from attaining an education in art academies in France, particularly if they did not have money and connections.
-Auzou attended Jean-Baptiste Regnault's atelier in 1802 along with Sophie Guillemard, Eugénie Delaporte, Caroline Derigny and Henriette Lorimier.
+In the late 18th century, women were generally prevented from attaining an education in art academies in France, particularly if they did not have money and connections.
+Auzou attended Jean-Baptiste Regnault's atelier in 1802, along with Sophie Guillemard, Eugénie Delaporte, Caroline Derigny and Henriette Lorimier.
 She was influenced by another woman artist, Marguerite Gérard, and by Jean-Auguste-Dominique Ingres.